Oskemen: Sport

+Demographics

+Ethnic groups

+Ethnic composition of the city at the beginning of 2025:

 Religion

-With ethnic Russians comprising the demographic majority of the population, Orthodox Christianity is the dominant religion of Oskemen.
+Orthodox Christianity and Sunni Islam are the main religions in the city.
 There are 32 religious unions, presenting 15 religious confessions, including Muslim, Christian, and non-traditional religions.
 There are 21 cultural buildings in the city: among them Orthodox Christian churches and mosques.
 However, in 2017 a court fined and banned Oskemen's New Life Protestant Church for singing religious songs at a summer camp.

 Transport

 The city has an international airport, Oskemen Airport.

 Oskemen's tram system has 4 lines.

 Intercity bus service is available at two bus stations.
 The most extensive network, with more than 35 lines, is at the railway station, which is located by the Sports Palace on Novoshkolnaya Street.
 From this station, buses not only serve cities within Kazakhstan, but also Russian cities such as Krasnoyarsk.
 The route network at the second station covers a smaller area with 17 lines.